How Overtime Reform Will Grow the Economy from the Middle Out

 SOURCE: AP/Jae C. Hong

 Our overtime system is broken.
-Just 18 percent of full-time workers have guaranteed overtime rights today.
-And unless the Department of Labor modernizes the overtime rules, 0 percent will have them by 2030 if current trends continue.
+Just 8 percent of full-time salaried workers have guaranteed overtime rights today.
+And unless the Department of Labor modernizes the overtime rules, 0 percent will have them by 2026 if current trends continue.*

 Without guaranteed overtime rights, employers can easily misclassify workers who spend most of their time at the cash register or restocking shelves as overtime-exempt “executives” or “professionals” and avoid paying them overtime—1.5 times their hourly wage or the equivalent for salaried workers.